agsh/onvif/README.md

    the device clock (`timeShift`).
 The library tries an unauthenticated request first, as the ONVIF spec allows, and retries with credentials when the device requires authentication (some Panasonic and Digital Barriers models behave this way).
-2. **Service discovery** — the library tries `device.getServices()`, the modern ONVIF approach introduced with Profile T. If that fails on older devices, it falls back to `device.getCapabilities()`.
+2. **Service discovery** — the library calls `GetServices` (the modern ONVIF approach introduced with Profile T) from a small `connection` helper, without loading the full `device` module.
+If that fails on older devices, it falls back to `GetCapabilities`.
 Both methods populate `onvif.uri` with the URLs for media, PTZ, events, replay, and other services that subsequent requests use.
-3. **Media configuration** — `media.getProfiles()` and `media.getVideoSources()` run in parallel,
+3. **Media configuration** (only when the device advertises a Media service) — `GetProfiles` and `GetVideoSources` run in parallel, then `getActiveSources()` matches each video source to a suitable media profile.
+This sets `activeSource`, `defaultProfile`, and `defaultProfiles`, including encoder settings and PTZ configuration.
-   then `getActiveSources()` matches each video source to a suitable media profile.
-This sets `activeSource`, `defaultProfile`, and `defaultProfiles`, including encoder settings and PTZ configuration, so you can start streaming or controlling the camera without extra setup.
+   Devices without video (for example Profile C door stations) skip this step and still complete `connect()` successfully.

 On success, `connect()` emits a `connect` event and returns the `Onvif` instance.
 Pass `autoConnect: true` in the constructor to run this automatically after instantiation.